 GENERAL SUPPORT SERVICES PRESENTS:

-If proper care is taken, the transition from the analog to digital age can be relatively painless.
-The Colorado State Archives is happy to answer any questions you may have concerning digital imaging, micrographic options and policies concerning the storage, access and retrieval of micrographic documents.
+If proper care is taken, the transfer and cataloging of records can be simple, whether on CD, microfilm or microfiche.
+Remember that the Colorado State Archives is always happy to answer any questions you may have concerning digital imaging, micrographic options and policies concerning the storage, access and retrieval of micrographic documents.

 Colorado State Archives

 Return to Services Index[http://www.colorado.gov/dpa/doit/archives/INCLUDES/bottom.htm]

 Last modified June 25, 2003